-Obviously, it is not proper, even for an Objectivist like myself, to fall on every concrete tidbit that drops from Ayn Rand’s lips as if it were Holy Writ.
-Principles are what people should be interested in, not personal tastes.
-But even so, it is worth considering Rand’s opinion on almost any subject, teasing out what she meant, putting it in context, and seeing whether it has any applications to one’s life–even if only to dismiss that opinion when one is through (as in, for example, her views on homosexuality).
+Obviously, it is not proper, even for an Objectivist like myself, to fall on every tidbit that drops from Ayn Rand’s lips as if it were Holy Writ.
+Principles are what people should be interested in, not personal tastes, and principles are not valid just because Rand espoused them.
+Even so, it is worth considering Rand’s opinion on almost any subject, teasing out what she meant, putting it in context, and seeing whether it has any applications to one’s life–even if only to dismiss that opinion when one is through (as in, for example, her views on homosexuality).

-Rand’s opinion of Beethoven was, that his music has a “malevolent universe,” i.e. it portrayed a world where success and happiness are impossible, where we doomed in our struggles, even though we might perish heroically.
+As such it is a bit disappointing that Rand disliked Beethoven.
+Rand’s opinion was that his music has a “malevolent universe,” i.e. it portrayed a world where success and happiness are impossible, where we doomed in our struggles, even though we might perish heroically.
 (Objectively Speaking, p.
 127, edited by Marlene Podritske and Peter Schwartz.)
-I am not sure what of Beethoven’s music she based this on–she said she heard it in “practically everything he had written”–but we can assume that she was familiar with his Fifth Symphony, with its famous strife-ridden first movement, which Germans characterize as “fate knocking on the door.”
+I am not sure what of Beethoven’s music she based this on–she said she heard it in “practically everything he had written."
+I seriously doubt that Rand (or most people) are familiar with "practically everything" that Beethoven wrote.
+But we I think we can assume that she was familiar with his Fifth Symphony, with its famous strife-ridden first movement, which Germans characterize as “fate knocking on the door.”

 Let us focus on that symphony as a stand-in for all of Beethoven’s work.
 That is not altogether unfair for the purposes of this discussion, since it is by far the work most people are familiar with, even though it would be a bad idea in general to take a single work as representative of a composer’s output.
 My contention is that we can see a surprising similarity between Beethoven’s sense of life, as represented in the Fifth Symphony, and Rand’s, as represented in Atlas Shrugged, even if Rand herself did not experience it that way.